01binary/binaryconv/readme.md

 The bytes are arranged into rows of 7 each, each bit is literally 1 or 0.

-Please make sure the image is already monochrome going in, this simply uses the value of "B" so it assumes you dithered it and did color reduction in a graphics program before running this utility.
+Please make sure the image is already monochrome going in, this simply uses the value of "B" (from RGB) so it assumes you dithered it and did color reduction in a graphics program before running this utility.